HELEN GERTRUDE DEAN '25 PRIZE FOR DRAMATIC EXPRESSION

 Established and endowed in 1979 by Thomas Knuth, the prize is awarded to that member of the graduating class who has demonstrated both academic excellence in the area of international studies and a commitment to the improvement of international understanding.

 Awarded to a graduating senior for exceptional performance in biology, in honor of Eleanor C. McMullen, professor of biology, 1935–61.

 Awarded to the student who, at the end of her/his senior year has established the best record in her/his class in chemistry courses.

 NANCY ANN REED CHEMISTRY PRIZE

-Established in 1951 by the Class of 1950 and friends in honor of Nancy Reed '50.
-Awarded to a member of the graduating class for excellence in Chemistry.
+Established in 1951 by the class of 1950 and friends in honor of Nancy Reed '50.
+Awarded to a member of the graduating class for excellence in chemistry.

-THE CRC PRESS FRESHMAN CHEMISTRY ACHIEVEMENT AWARD
+CRC PRESS FRESHMAN CHEMISTRY ACHIEVEMENT AWARD

 Recognition for outstanding achievement by a freshman in the introductory chemistry courses.